r-lib/roxygen2/README.md

       str_length(c("i", "like", "programming", NA))
     }

+# Running roxygen

+    library(roxygen)
+    roxygenize('<package>')

+By default, `roxygen` will create files in the package `man` directory, although if you're worried you can override the defaults to copy the complete package to a new directory and create the files there.

 # Roclets

 `roxygen` comes with three roclets, three tools for parsing your source code and producing files useful for documenting your package: